abdulsalamazadh/Guvi-YouTube-Data-Harvesting-and-Warehousing/README.md

 The YouTube Data Harvesting and Warehousing application offers the following functionalities:

 Retrieval of channel and video data from YouTube using the YouTube API.

-Storage of data in a MongoDB database as a data lake.

 Migration of data from the data lake to a SQL database for efficient querying and analysis.